-Public access for walking on Council reserves, unformed roads, Old Coach Roads, DOC estate and walkway easements can be found on the Walking Access Commission's website through the following link walking access maps.
+Public access for walking on Council reserves, unformed roads, Old Coach Roads, DOC estate and walkway easements can be found on the Walking Access Commission's website.

-Council notes these submissions and suggest that no changes be made to the draft Annual Plan 2019 - 2020.
+Council notes these submissions and no changes be made to the draft Annual Plan 2019 - 2020.